xvik/dropwizard-guicey/README.md

 ### About

-[Dropwizard](http://dropwizard.io/) 1.1.0 [guice](https://github.com/google/guice) (4.1.0) integration.
-Compatible with dropwizard 1.2.0 (declare dropwizard manually in your project to override transitive version).
+[Dropwizard](http://dropwizard.io/) 1.1.0 [guice](https://github.com/google/guice) (4.1.0, 4.2.0) integration.
+Compatible with dropwizard 1.3.0 (declare dropwizard manually in your project to override transitive version).

+**Ext jdbi module is not yet compatible with guice 4.2.0.
+Dropwizard 1.3.0 compatibility for ext modules will be checked soon.** New release should be near April (approx.).

 Originally inspired by [dropwizard-guice](https://github.com/HubSpot/dropwizard-guice) and [dropwizardy-guice](https://github.com/jclawson/dropwizardry/tree/master/dropwizardry-guice)